OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/virtual-machines/linux/classic/rdma-cluster.md

 export I_MPI_FABRICS=shm:dapl

 # THIS IS A MANDATORY ENVIRONMENT VARIABLE AND MUST BE SET BEFORE RUNNING ANY JOB
-# Setting the variable to shm:dapl gives best performance for some applications
+# Setting hello variable tooshm:dapl gives best performance for some applications
 # If your application doesn’t take advantage of shared memory and MPI together, then set only dapl

 export I_MPI_DAPL_PROVIDER=ofa-v2-ib0